genesiscommunitysuccess/docs/docs/server/quick-euc-example.md

 ---
-id: creating-an-application-from-an-excel-workbook
-title: Creating an application from an Excel workbook
 sidebar_label: Quick EUC example
 ---

+# Creating an application from an Excel workbook

 Operational functions sitting in Excel workbooks is a common occurrence in the financial sector.
 And it sometimes includes functions that are mission-critical.

 The Genesis LCNC Platform gives you a way of turning these into applications that can be audited and maintained in a standard and controlled manner.
 Along the way, you can build in better workflow and usability without heavy IT development effort.

 In these pages, we shall look at a brief example.

-The starting point
+## The starting point

 In this example, we are going to start with a workbook that has ten different worksheets.